MaoKo/FGFX/README.md

 FGFL (Fast Generate, Fast Lexer) and FGFP (Fast Generate, Fast Parser) are scientific tools.
 The purpose of FGFL is to create from lexical specification (example/lex/ folder) a DFA ready for lexical analysis.
-Note that the DFA is suboptimal, in the future, I attempt to fix this.
 The goal of FGFP is to create from a grammar description a LALR(1) parsing table.
 Also for speed, maybe, I replace the Vector with Hash.
 For constructing the LALR parsing table, I use the step-by-step approach, which